frto027/IsaacCoConsoleMod-release/Readme.en.md

 Only compatible with game version 1.9.7.12.
 The mod will become invalid after any game update.
 There is no commitment to future updates.

-This plugin only works under the following conditions:
+This mod only works under the following conditions:

 1. There are more than one player in the room.
 2. All players in the room must type "cmd ok" to allow you use the mod.

 If there is (rarely) a new version, it may include security updates.
-In this case, you should update (or stop use the old plugin) to avoid being hacked.
-The plugin will send its version number to everyone in the room chat when you first use it after you start the game.
+In this case, you should update (or stop use the old mod) to avoid being hacked.
+The mod will send its version number to everyone in the room chat when you first use it after you start the game.
 If you see someone with a newer version, you should update.

 ## Installation